yashmankad/go-service-blueprint/README.md

 ## Logging

-The framework leverages the popular [**logrus**](https://github.com/sirupsen/logrus) Go package for logging all service logs, events and requests to the directory and file requested in the service configuration.
+The framework leverages [**logrus**](https://github.com/sirupsen/logrus) Go package for logging all service logs, events and requests to the directory and file requested in the service configuration.
+Logs are written in JSON format for purposes of aggregation and parsing later on.

 ## Cross Language Support